 First priority countries = core countries

 Norfund seeks to build a pipeline and make direct investment in 29 core countries.
-These countries were selected due to high investment needs and opportunities, lack of access to capital / other investors as well as Norfund’s knowledge of the markets.
+These countries were selected based on three criteria:

 Secondary priority countries = extended reach countries

-In addition to the core countries, Norfund can invest in 20 selected developing countries that are fragile or offer partnership opportunities through reputable funds, strategic partners or platforms
+In addition to our core target countries, Norfund has selected 20 developing countries that are defined as fragile, or in which partnership opportunities are available through reputable private equity funds, strategic partners or investment platforms.

 Norway has defined four cross-cutting areas of concern that needs to be considered in all development assistance projects; Climate & Environment, Gender Equality, Human Rights and Corruption Prevention.